 The Americans with Disabilities Act (ADA) became a law in 1990.
 This law makes it illegal to discriminate against people with disabilities in transportation, communications, public accommodation, governmental activities, and employment.
 A person with a disability may include any person with a physical or mental impairment that causes limitations, has a record of impairment, or is regarded as having impairment.
 The ADA covers employers with 15 or more employees, as well as employment agencies and labor organizations.
 The Act covers all aspects of employment, such as hiring, firing, compensation, advancement, job training, and privileges.

 As an employee in the state of Virginia, you are protected under a number of laws that help ensure that you are treated fairly in the workplace.
 If you believe that your employer has violated any employment law, you’ll want to seek the advice of an experienced employment attorney.
 Our legal team can go over all evidence to see whether or not you have a viable case.
-Contact The Brown Firm today for a free consultation.
+Contact The Brown Firm today for a legal consultation.